bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 # Timestamps {#timestamps}

-A timestamp in this document is the number of seconds since 2001-01-01 00:00:00 UTC.
+A timestamp in this document is the number of seconds since 1970-01-01 00:00:00 UTC (i.e. Unix Epoch Time).
 Timestamps sent in messages SHOULD be randomized by +/- 30 seconds to reduce the fingerprinting ability of observers.
 A timestamp of 0 means the sender doesn't know the current time (e.g. lacks a battery-backed RTC and access to an NTP server).
 Receivers MAY use a timestamp of 0 to decide whether to enforce time window restrictions.
 This can allow discovery in situations where one or more devices don't know the current time (e.g. location without Internet access).

 A timestamp is considered valid if it's within N seconds of the current time of the receiver.
 The RECOMMENDED value of N is 900 seconds (15 minutes) to allow peers to remain discoverable even after a large amount of clock drift.

 # Implicit Nonces

 The nonces in this document are integers that increment by 1 for each encryption.
 Nonces are never included in any message.
-Including nonces in messages would enable transactions to be easily tracked by following nonce 1, 2, 3, etc. This may seem futile if other layers of the system also leak trackable identifiers, such as IP addresses, but those problems can be solved by other documents.
+Including nonces in messages would enable senders to be easily tracked by their predictable nonce sequence.
+This may seem futile if other layers of the system also leak trackable identifiers, such as IP addresses, but this document tries to avoid introducing any new privacy leaks in anticipation of leaks by other layers eventually being fixed.
 Random nonces could avoid tracking, but make replay protection difficult by requiring the receiver to remember previously received messages to detect a replay.

 One issue with implicit nonces and replay protection in general is handling lost messages.
 Message loss and reordering is expected and shouldn't cause complete failure.
 Accepting nonces within N of the expected nonce enables recovery from some loss and reordering.
 When a message is received, the expected nonce is checked first and then nonce + 1, nonce - 1, up to nonce +/- N. The RECOMMENDED value of N is 8 as a balance between privacy, robustness, and performance.